manuelvicnt/manuelvicnt.github.io/about/index.md

 * **Outreach and guidance**.
 Apart from the content you can find in this website, I contribute with documentation to [developers.android.com](https://developers.android.com), [codelabs](https://codelabs.developers.google.com/), and [code samples](https://github.com/android).
 I love getting involved with the community by going and speaking in conferences, writing articles, and helping others as much as I can.

-### Background
+## Background

 I started playing the trumpet 🎺 since I was 7 years old.
 During my childhood and adolescence, for more than 10 years, I studied music and was part of my hometown concert band: Las Musas de Guadalupe.
 There is where I learnt key concepts that highly influenced how I am today:

 * Team spirit!
-You're part of a band, you cannot do everything yourself.
-Rely on your teammates and enjoy doing what you love together.
+You're part of a band, you cannot do everything yourself. **Rely on your teammates and enjoy doing what you love together**.

 * Being on stage and playing solos every other month helps with stage fright.
 My current public speaking skills benefits from this.

-* Appreciate the beauty of art - music specially.
-Everything is art!
-The code you write, your designs, your apps... everything!
+* Appreciating the beauty of art - music specially. **Everything is art!** The code you write, your designs, your apps... everything!
 I tend to do things in the most beatiful way I can, keeping everything within a good harmony and balance.

 <p align="center">
 	<img width="800" src="../assets/images/las-musas.jpg">